UncleFirefox/Measures-Addon-For-Blender/README.md

   <img src="screenshots/headerimage.jpg" width="80%">
 </div>

-This Blender addon is intended to accelearate the creation of measures for an Avatar.
+This Blender addon is intended to accelerate the creation of measures for an Avatar.

 ## Features
 - Circular measures using bisection
-- Segments along the surface using Geodesic Path (WIP)
+- Connected multi-segment polilines using geodesic paths

 ## Developing the plugin
 Install the following tools: